 Other Requirements for RNs and LPNs

-In addition to continuing education requirements, Indiana requires RNs and LPNs with an license expired for 3 years or more with no licenses in other states come before the board.
+In addition to continuing education requirements, Indiana requires RNs and LPNs with a license expired for 3 years or more with no licenses in other states to come before the board.
 This is necessary because the board evaluates the candidate for renewal.
-This hearing is occurs after a candidate completes a renewal form and submits it to the Indiana Professional Licensing Agency (IPLA) with a $100 fee.
+This hearing occurs after a candidate completes a renewal form and submits it to the Indiana Professional Licensing Agency (IPLA) with a $100 fee.

-Advanced Practice Nurses (APNs) in Indiana must obtain at least 30 hours of continuing education, at least eight hours of which must be in pharmacology.
-It’s in the best interest of an APN to keep records of their continuing education in the event of an audit by the board.
-APN’s should only attend continuing education programs or events that have been approved by a nationally approved sponsor of continuing education.
-If a candidate has been initially granted prescriptive authority less than 12 months before its expiration date, then no continuing education is necessary.
+Advanced Practice Nurses (APNs) in Indiana must obtain at least 30 hours of continuing nursing education, at least eight hours of which must be in pharmacology.
+It’s in the best interest of APNs to keep records of their continuing nursing education in case of an audit by the board.
+APNs should only attend continuing nursing education programs or events approved by a nationally approved sponsor of continuing nursing education.
+Suppose a candidate has an initial grant from prescriptive authority less than 12 months before its expiration date.
+Then no continuing nursing education is necessary.

-However, if authority has been granted more than 12 months before the expiration date applicants need to submit proof of at least 15 hours of complete continuing education.
+However, suppose an authority gets granted more than 12 months before the expiration date.
+In that case, applicants must submit proof of at least 15 hours of complete continuing nursing education.
 These hours:

-- Must be complete before expiration date and after authority has been granted.
+- Must be complete before the expiration date and after the authority has been granted.

 - Include at least four hours of pharmacology

-- Need to be approved by a national sponsor of continuing education for nurses, and approved by the board.
+- Need to be approved by a national sponsor of continuing nursing education for nurses and approved by the board.

-Additionally, since July 1st, IC-48-3-3.5 has stated APNs must have at least two hours of continuing education in opioid prescribing and abuse.
+Additionally, since July 1st, IC-48-3-3.5 has stated that APNs must have at least two hours of continuing education in opioid prescribing and abuse.
 These hours must also be from an approved sponsor and can count towards a pharmacology requirement.